Internal

 Module aims and purpose

 This laboratory research-focused module provides students with the opportunity to take the lead on a research topic.
-The module is made up of two main components: 1) development of practical research and enquiry skills and 2) a research project assessed by a project write-up, project performance, a poster session and a final project viva.
+The module is made up of two main components: 1) development of practical research and enquiry skills and 2) a research project assessed by an outline proposal, an oral presentation, a project write-up and a final project viva.

 Aims: